allipry/kiro-power-github-pr-manager/steering/code-review-workflow.md

 - **Comments**: Complex logic is documented; no misleading comments

 ### 2. Completeness Review
-Ensure the PR fully addresses requirements:
+Ensure the PR/MR fully addresses requirements:

 - **Requirements Met**: All acceptance criteria are satisfied
 - **Edge Cases**: Boundary conditions and error states are handled